eugenp/tutorials/spring-security-modules/spring-security-web-sockets/README.md

 ### Running This Project:

 To build the project, run the command: `mvn clean install`.
-This will build a war file in the target folder that you can deploye on a server like Tomcat.
+This will build a war file in the target folder that you can deploy on a server like Tomcat.

 Alternatively, run the project from an IDE, with the maven goal `org.codehaus.cargo:cargo-maven2-plugin:run`